Peki'in: Tourism

 According to Galib Kheir, head of the town's tourism department, about 60,000 tourists visit Peki'in each year.
 The tourist trade supports local restaurants and specialty shops.
 The town also has a hotel and youth hostel.

+Additionally, the city is located next to the cave where Rabbi Shimon bar Yochai stayed with Rabbi Eleazar ben Azariah for 13 years.